dulvui/simondalvai.org/src/content/blog/godot-duplicate-resources.md

 Resources in Godot are really powerful and can make a Game Devs life easier in many ways.
 If you haven't used them yet, I can only recommend reading the [official docs](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html) or my [blog post](@/blog/godot-custom-resources.md) about them.

-They are widely used in the editor itself, and even bring their own [security risks](https://github.com/godotengine/godot-proposals/issues/4925).
-I'm using them a lot in my recent game.
-For example all data objects are custom resources now.
-Before that, everything was a Dictionary, until I simply had too many different objects to be able to remember property names.
-Custom resources bring auto complete and certainty, that you access the correct properties.

-So far so good, until I started duplicating them.
+Now I use them a lot, especially in bigger projects with many different data models.
+At some point, you might want to duplicate a resource using the duplicate() method.
+Here things got complicated for me.
-Reading the documentation would have saved me hours of debugging.
+Reading the documentation would have saved me hours of debugging, and writing this blog post.
-But well, also reading documentation takes time, so choose your poison :-)
+But I didn't expect that their duplicate() method works much different as in other object oriented programming languages.
+So I skipped that part and can proudly share this article.

+Note: This blog post was written using **Godot 4.x** (version 4.4 to be precise) and things could break with further versions.

 ## Create custom resources
 Godot has already a lot of built-in resources.